4brunu/djinni-cmake/README.md

 It could happen that you will never use this script again in the future, so feel free to forget about it.

+After building dependencies, you should run the following command:

+* `./idl.sh`

+This will regenerate any interface bindings that are defined in the interface definition file.

 After that, because in-source build is not allowed, you must move into the `build` subdirectory and run the following commands: